About the Program

 The program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 This residency begins in January of each year and runs for 52 consecutive weeks (Note: the hiring start date can range from September to December of each year depending on medical center hiring and orientation schedule).
-The clinical training in this residency program is fulfilled in a 32-hour work week (typically Monday through Thursday) and the classroom and lab training occurs during 15 to 18 Sundays (some Mondays or Fridays) throughout the residency year.
-Four residents are accepted to participate in the program each year.
+The clinical training in this residency program is fulfilled in a 40-hour work week (typically Monday through Friday) and the classroom and lab training occurs during 15 to 18 Sundays throughout the residency year.
+Two to four residents are accepted to participate in the program each year.

 The residents are employed and provide patient care at Loma Linda University Medical Center’s Outpatient Rehabilitation Center.